rustom-ichhaporia/gatsby-fresh/content/projects/ImagePlay.md

 showInProjects: true
 ---

-Some experiments with image pixelization and colorization I made with Python and OpenCV (and pictures of my friends)
+Some experiments with image pixelization and colorization I made with Python and OpenCV (and pictures of my friends).